-We cover all you need to know about the Apple November event right here.
+So, when does it kick off, and how can you watch the whole thing live?
+We cover all you need to know about today's Apple April event right here.

 When is the next Apple event?

-As confirmed by the tech giant, the next Apple event is due to take place today, Tuesday 10 November 2020 at 10am PST, or 6pm GMT for those of us tuning in from the UK.
-As ever, it’s set to be broadcast from Apple Park in California, and it's likely that it'll be a combination of pre-recorded and live presentations like with the company's September and October events.
+As confirmed by the tech giant, the next Apple event is due to take place today, Tuesday 20 April 2021 at 10am PST, or 6pm GMT for those of us tuning in from the UK.
+As ever, it’s set to be broadcast from Apple Park in California, and it's likely that it'll be a combination of pre-recorded and live presentations like with the company's late 2020 events.

-How can I watch the Apple Silicon Mac reveal event live?
+How can I watch the next Apple event live?

 Just like virtually every other Apple event, you’ll be able to watch the action unfold in real-time.
 While Apple once required the use of Safari or an Apple product to watch its livestreams, it has dropped the barriers in recent years, allowing basically anybody on any device to tune in to its events via the Apple website.

-We've embedded the official live stream at the top of the page for ease, so simply bookmark this page and head back later today to see what Apple has planned for its next-gen Mac range!
+We've embedded the official live stream at the top of the page for ease, so simply bookmark this page and head back later to see what Apple has planned.